cypress-io/cypress-documentation/content/guides/references/trade-offs.md

 - <Icon name="exclamation-triangle" color="red"></Icon> You **cannot**
-  [visit](/api/commands/visit) two domains of different superdomains in the same test and continue to run assertions without the use of the [`cy.origin`](/api/commands/origin) command.
+  [visit](/api/commands/visit) two domains of different superdomains in the same test and continue to interact with the page without the use of the [`cy.origin`](/api/commands/origin) command.
 - <Icon name="check-circle" color="green"></Icon> You **can**
   [visit](/api/commands/visit) two or more domains of different origin in